-With CCPA having gone into effect on January 1st of this year, it’s importnant for publishers to understand what CCPA is and how it will change the way in which users interact with a site.
+With CCPA having gone into effect on January 1st of this year, it’s important for publishers to understand what CCPA is and how it impacts data collection and disclosure policies on their website.

 What is CCPA?